 The first thing you need to consider is your lifestyle needs.
 Your dream home should be a comfortable, convenient place where you get to do the things you enjoy.
 This can greatly impact the type of floor plan you choose to adopt.

-Several factors influence your lifestyles, such as your personal style or the age demographic of your family.
-For instance, the type of cooking you do influences the appliances you have, which can impact your decor.
+Several factors influence your lifestyles, such as your style or the age demographic of your family.
+For instance, the cooking you do influences the appliances you have, which can impact your decor.
 Similarly, it will affect how you set up your spaces if you love entertaining.
-An open floor plan is right for you if you enjoy entertaining your guests casually.
+An open floor plan is right if you enjoy entertaining your guests casually.
 However, having a separate dining area is ideal if you value intimate conversations.
-If you have little kids, an open floor plan can help you keep an eye on them while getting other things done.
+If you have little kids, an open floor plan can help you monitor them while getting other things done.

 Your space needs

 Next, how much space do you need?
 Think of the number of people living or who will live in your home and the furniture you have.
-Do not underestimate your needs, as a lot of people often underestimate how much room they need, especially after moving into a new home.
+Do not underestimate your needs, as many people often underestimate how much room they need, especially after moving into a new home.
 You think you will never run out of space only to feel crowded after a few years.
 This is especially true when you get kids who will want their own spaces as they grow.
 Similarly, you might end up caring for your aging parents and need extra room.
-Whatever it is, consider your present and future needs before choosing to adopt an open floor plan.
+Whatever it is, consider your present and future needs before adopting an open floor plan.

 Public versus private spaces